How much does SEO cost in the UK? (2026 guide)

 These aren't hypothetical scenarios.
 Major brands and small businesses alike have suffered devastating penalties from black hat SEO tactics.
 Here's what happened to them.

-BMW Germany (2006): Complete removal from Google
+BMW Germany (2006): complete removal from Google

 What they did: Used cloaking - showing different content to Google than to real visitors.
 Created doorway pages stuffed with car keywords that redirected users via JavaScript.